The public sphere and its business models

 A powerful idea that I want to return to.

-Nadia Eghbal, An alternate ending to the tragedy of the commons point to the failure of online discourse as an issue of management of the commons:
+Nadia Eghbal, An alternate ending to the tragedy of the commons points to the failure of online discourse as an issue of management of the commons:

 My big takeaway from the patterns Ostrom identified is that sustainably managing the commons requires a high degree of context among participants.
 Most failure outcomes can be traced back to context collapse.
 This is true whether you’re an open source project or someone with a large Twitter following.